BrianaCamp/looking-glass/README.md

 The base Jekyll templates have hooks to several fields that will help with SEO and social metadata:

 *   `site.description` - controls meta description.
 Changed from site settings.
+(TEST)
 *   `site.keywords` - controls meta keywords.
 Changed from site settings.
 *   `page.title` - controls `<title>` and the open graph title tag (also used by Twitter).
 You get this field by default in Jekyll, so name your page/content something appropriate.
 *   `page.description` - overrides meta description on a page-by-page basis.
 This can either be added to the metadata scope for pages or collections or can be added manually as needed.